phetsims/equality-explorer/doc/implementation-notes.md

 1. The `Term`'s `dispose` method is called, which causes its `disposedEmitter` to fire.
 See `dispose `in `EqualityExplorerMovable`.
 2. The `TermCreator` that manages the `Term` receives notification that the `Term` has been disposed.
 It removes the `Term` from the scale (if relevant), and removes the `Term` from its list of managed `Term`s.
 See `termWasDisposed` in `TermCreator`.
 3. The listener associated with the `Term`'s `disposedEmitter` receives notification that the `Term` has been disposed.
-The `TermNode`'s `dispose` method is called, removing it from the scenegraph.
+The listener calls the `TermNode`'s `dispose` method, removing it from the scenegraph.
 See `termCreatedListener` in `SceneNode`.

 ## Screens and Scenes